microsoft/codeql-container/README.md

 ```
 $ docker pull mcr.microsoft.com/cstsectools/codeql-container
 ```
+The codeQL container executes one codeQL command per invocation.
+We kept this design decision because it makes it easy for the user to run any codeQL command, and not be bound by the automation scripts inside the container.

-If you want to analyze a particular source directory with codeql, run the container as:
+So, if you want to analyze a particular source directory with the container, you start by running the container as:

 ```
 $ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS=<query run...> mcr.microsoft.com/cstsectools/codeql-container
 ```

-where `/dir/to/analyze` contains the source files that have to be analyzed, and `/dir/for/results` is where the result output needs to be stored, and you can specify QL_PACKS environment variable for specific QL packs to be run on the provided code.
+where `/dir/to/analyze` contains the source files that have to be analyzed, and `/dir/for/results` is where the result output needs to be stored, and you can specify CODEQL_CLI_ARGS environment variable for specific QL packs to be run on the provided code, among other things.
+The CODEQL_CLI_ARGS will be passed over to codeQL command line as it is.

 For more information on CodeQL and QL packs, please visit https://www.github.com/github/codeql.

 `CODEQL_CLI_ARGS` are the arguments that will be directly passed on to the codeql-cli.
-Some examples of `CODEQL_CLI_ARGS` are:
+For example:

 ```
-CODEQL_CLI_ARGS="database create /opt/src/source_db"
+CODEQL_CLI_ARGS="database create /opt/results/source_db -s /opt/src"
 ```

+This argument will create a codeQL db of your project (that you have mapped to the /opt/src folder above) in the /opt/results folder, which maps to /dir/for/results above on your local computer.

-**Note:** If you map your source volume to some other mountpoint other than /opt/src, you will have to make the corresponding changes in the `CODEQL_CLI_ARGS`.
+> **Note:** If you map your source volume to some other mountpoint other than /opt/src, you will have to make the corresponding changes
+> in the `CODEQL_CLI_ARGS`.

-There are some additional docker environment variables that you can specify to control the execution of the container:
+There are some additional docker environment flags that you can set/unset to control the execution of the container:

 * `CHECK_LATEST_CODEQL_CLI` - If there is a newer version of codeql-cli, download and install it
 * `CHECK_LATEST_QUERIES` - if there is are updates to the codeql queries repo, download and use it
 * `PRECOMPILE_QUERIES` - If we downloaded new queries, precompile all new query packs (query execution will be faster)

-**WARNING:** Precompiling query packs might take a few hours, depending on speed of your machine and the CPU/memory limits (if any) you have placed on the container.
+> **WARNING:** Precompiling query packs might take a few hours, depending on speed of your machine and the CPU/memory limits (if any)
+> you have placed on the container.

-Since CodeQL first creates a database of the code representation, and then analyzes the db for issues, we need a few commands to analyze a source code repo.
+Since CodeQL first creates a database of the code representation, and then analyzes the said database for issues, we need to invoke the container more than once to analyze a source code repo.
+(Since the container only executes one codeQL command per invocation.)

 For example, if you want to analyze a python project source code placed in `/dir/to/analyze` (or `C:\dir\to\analyze` for example, in Windows), to analyze and get a SARIF result file, you will have to run:

 ```
-$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS="database create --language=python /opt/src/source_db /opt/output/source_db" mcr.microsoft.com/cstsectools/codeql-container
+$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS="database create --language=python /opt/results/source_db -s /opt/src" mcr.microsoft.com/cstsectools/codeql-container
-$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS=" database upgrade /opt/src/source_db" mcr.microsoft.com/cstsectools/codeql-container
+$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS=" database upgrade /opt/results/source_db" mcr.microsoft.com/cstsectools/codeql-container
-$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS="database analyze --format=sarifv2 --output=/opt/results/issues.sarif /opt/src/source_db" mcr.microsoft.com/cstsectools/codeql-container
+$ docker run --rm --name codeql-container -v /dir/to/analyze:/opt/src -v /dir/for/results:/opt/results -e CODEQL_CLI_ARGS="database analyze --format=sarifv2 --output=/opt/results/issues.sarif /opt/results/source_db" mcr.microsoft.com/cstsectools/codeql-container
 ```

 For more information on CodeQL and QL packs, please visit https://www.github.com/github/codeql.